Evexi/Evexi/readme.md

 ### Introduction

-The Evexi API is available to be used on background tasks, web items or zip items used within Evexi Player.
-The API will manage the user_files directory within the player, when using the API it's the developers responsibility to manage stored assets correctly.
-On the TIZEN platform the API is only available on firmware 2070 and higher.
-Please see the examples directory for examples of file system communication as well as picture in picture communication.
+The Evexi API is designed for use with background tasks, web items or zip items within the Evexi Player and the API’ role is to manage the user_files directory within the Player.
+That being said, it is important to note that it is the responsibility of the developer to manage the stored assets.
+On the Samsung TIZEN platform the API is only supported on firmware 2070 and above.
+Within the examples directory are examples of the filesystem communication including picture in picture support.
+Example filesystem API methods are [here](examples/index.html)
-For an example of the file system API methods please see [here](examples/index.html)

 #### Communication

-You can communicate with the API by doing a window.parent postMessage call with structured data.
-The API will then respond on on window with a standard 'message' event.
+Communication with the API is achieved with a window.parent postMessage call with structured data.
+The API responds with a standard 'message' event.

 ````javascript
 window.parent.postMessage(JSON.stringify({action: 'storage.get', name: 'text.json'}), '*');